dolbyio-samples/comms-sdk-android-java-quickstart/README.md

-# Dolby.io Communications APIs Android SDK Getting Started app
+# Dolby.io Communications APIs Android SDK Java Quick Start App

 This is the sample app from the Android app used in the [Getting Started](https://docs.dolby.io/communications/docs/getting-started-with-android) article.